hpcgroup/AriesNCL/README.md

 ### Test

-The main test is test.cpp, which creates the executable mpitest.
+The main test is test.c, which creates the executable mpitest.
 It is an MPI program.
-To setup the variables required by the function calls look at test.cpp or the
+To setup the variables required by the function calls look at test.c or the
 following:

 	int AC_event_set;